Morristown, Tennessee. Your Next Destination.

 Beautiful Cherokee Lake, a fisherman’s haven, was recently ranked No. 12 on BASSMASTERS’ list of 100 Best Bass Lakes in the United States.
 As one of the premier bass fishing lakes in the region, several highly successful angling tournaments are held on the lake annually.
 Cherokee’s 400 miles of shoreline is dotted with a variety of public access areas, county and municipal parks, commercial boat docks, Panther Creek State Park, and a state wildlife management area.
 And, with a temperate climate, anglers can enjoy fishing nearly every day of the year.

 After you’ve hiked, biked, fished, or golfed, be sure to head downtown to visit one of the many unique shops or restaurants found in Morristown’s historic district.
-Anchoring the south end of the district is the Downtown Green and farmers market pavilion, the site of the free Downtown Green Music Series held on the third Thursday in the months of April through September.
-At the north end of the district you’ll find the historic Rose Center for the Arts.
+Anchoring the south end of the district is the Downtown Green and farmers market pavilion, the site of the free Downtown Green Music Series held on the first Fridays of May through August.
+At the north end of the district, you’ll find the historic Rose Center for the Arts.
 The restored Victorian schoolhouse is the cultural arts hub of the area and hosts a wide variety of concerts, art exhibits, classes, and theatrical performances.
 It’s also the location of the annual Mountain Makins Festival, one of the Southeast Tourism Society’s Top 20 events and a two-time winner of the Southeast Festival & Events Association’s Best Festival award.

 If you’re looking for a quick get-away for some outdoor adventure, fun on the water, or a stroll through a quaint downtown then make Morristown your next destination.